-Because of how the project influence limits are determined, the order of report elements should be as follows:
+Due to the method used to determine the limits of the project influence for analysis purposes, the order of report elements should be as follows:

 - 1) Introduction describing the project, its anticipated buildout year with a site location map.

 - 2) Trip Generation

 - 3) Trip Distribution

-- 4) Identification of significantly impacted road segments. (if de-minimis, the report ends here)
+- 4) Identification of significantly impacted road segments (if de-minimis, the report ends here)

 - 5) Existing Conditions Analysis

 - 6) Future No-Build Condition Analysis

 - 7) Future Total Build Condition Analysis

 - 8) Proposed Mitigation.

-The submitted report should included one printed copy and one digital copy.
+The submitted report should include one printed copy and one digital copy.